 While you can extend the life of your HVAC system by doing regular maintenance, sometimes it is the end of the line.
 If you’re not sure, here’s how to determine which route to take.
 When your HVAC system is no longer functioning at peak performance, it uses more energy, which results in higher electric bills.
 You should have your residential HVAC service provider assess your unit.
 They will be able to tell you for sure if the unit needs to be repaired or if it’s time to replace it.
 If you have an old HVAC unit that continues to give you problems, it’s time to replace it.
 If the cost of repairs reaches 50% of your system’s overall value, it’s time to replace the system.
 Newer HVAC systems are typically more energy efficient.

-No matter what, if you have questions or concerns, it is always best to get in contact with your residential HVAC experts.
+No matter what, if you have questions or concerns, it is always best to get in contact with your residential HVAC experts at The Bosworth Company.
+Call us today at 432-570-5233 or schedule an appointment online.
+Worth the Call.
+Always.